 The Bug Book:

-Exploring Insects from A to Z
+Exploring Insects From A to Z

 The Bug Book invites young readers on a curious journey through the world of insects—from the busy ant to the striking zebra butterfly.
 Featuring 26 species from A to Z, the book focuses on true insects, introducing both familiar and lesser-known creatures such as the bumblebee, the vapourer, and the Urania swallowtail.